 - having a sibling with the disease

-Although no lifestyle factors have been definitively linked to childhood lymphomas, kids who have received either radiation treatments or chemotherapy for other types of cancer seem to have a higher risk of developing lymphoma later in life.
+Also, kids who have had either chemotherapy or radiation treatments for other types of cancer seem to have a higher risk of developing lymphoma later in life.

-In most cases of patients with non-Hodgkin lymphoma, doctors are never able to determine a specific cause for the disorder.
-Not knowing the cause, however, doesn’t change the fact that experts are getting better and better at treating the problem.
+In most cases of non-Hodgkin lymphoma, doctors never find a specific cause.
+But that doesn't change the fact that experts are getting better and better at treating it.

-Regular pediatric checkups may spot early symptoms of lymphoma in cases where this cancer is linked to the treatments or conditions mentioned above.
+Regular pediatric checkups may spot early symptoms of lymphoma in cases where the cancer is linked to the treatments or conditions mentioned above.

 Signs and Symptoms

-Symptoms of non-Hodgkin lymphoma vary depending on the type of lymphoma and where a tumor is located.
+Symptoms of non-Hodgkin lymphoma vary depending on the type of lymphoma and where the tumor is.
 Some kids might have stomach pain, constipation, and decreased appetite.
-Others may have trouble breathing, difficulty swallowing, coughing, wheezing, or chest pain.
+Others may have trouble breathing, difficulty swallowing, coughing or wheezing, or chest pain.